kuma35/thinking-forth-translate/chapter4.rst

 writing the stack-effect comment.

 Determine the rules; review all the facts that you know.
-In Chapter Two we described the rates for computing the cost of a phone call along with the rules for applying the rates.
+In :doc:`Chapter Two<chapter2>` Two we described the rates for computing the cost of a phone call along with the rules for applying the rates.